 How long does it take to produce each Marker?

-Once we receive your order, our researchers will conduct a careful search.
-You will be contacted within 4 to 6 weeks after you place your order with a date for your home.
-Final research may take longer to complete depending on the complexity of your house’s history.
-You will be notified again by telephone and/or email when your marker is ready to be picked up.
+Once we receive your order, our researchers will conduct a careful search to date the home and will contact you within 4 to 6 weeks after you place your order.
+Final research may take longer to complete depending on the complexity of your house’s history and how many orders are ahead of yours.
+You will be notified by telephone and/or email when your marker is ready to be picked up.
+If this is a gift ask if it would be possible to get it sooner.

 If my marker is damaged, lost or stolen can I order a replacement Marker?

 Yes, replacement markers can be purchased.

-Your participation in this program helps to support historic preservation programs at the Society, provides information about the City’s architectural development and builds a sense of pride in our community.
+Your participation in this program helps to support historic preservation programs at the Society, provides information about the City’s architectural development, and builds a sense of pride in our community.
+Displaying a house marker does not place any restrictions on the use or appearance of your home, nor does it affect your insurance or assessed value.
 The Medford Historical Society & Museum is a non-profit organization.